-If the vehicle is left parked and running with the Remote Keyless Entry (RKE) transmitter outside the vehicle, it will turn off after one hour.
+If the vehicle is left parked and running with the RKE transmitter outside the vehicle, it will continue to run for up to an hour.

-If the vehicle is left parked and running with the RKE transmitter inside the vehicle, it will turn off after two hours.
+If the vehicle is left parked and running with the RKE transmitter inside the vehicle, it will continue to run for up to two hour.